 We’re pleased to introduce you to two of our newest members of CELF's Trust Board – Carmen Jacobsen and David Wiles.
 Both bring deep expertise, fresh energy, and a shared passion for growing leadership in the Waikato.

-Carmen Jacobsen
+Introducing Carmen Jacobsen

 Carmen is an Alumna of the University of Waikato - Bachelor of Management Studies focused in Human Resources & Strategic Management and CELF's Leadership programme.